Unveiling Coterra Energy Inc (CTRA)'s Market Leadership: A Compr

 - GF Value rank: 10/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in growth and GF value, and slightly lower ranks in financial strength, profitability, and momentum, GuruFocus assigned Coterra Energy Inc the GF Score of 93 out of 100, which signals the highest outperformance potential.
+With high ranks in growth, GF value, and momentum, and slightly lower ranks in financial strength and profitability, GuruFocus assigned Coterra Energy Inc the GF Score of 93 out of 100, which signals the highest outperformance potential.

 Understanding Coterra Energy Inc's Business